PROBLEM WITH THIS WEBPAGE?

 M.A.P. trips are not about where you go.
-The focus of M.A.P. is connecting you in service around an issue of justice that interests you.
+The focus of M.A.P. is connecting you in service with a justice issue that interests you.
 When choosing your M.A.P. trip, start thinking about the following questions: What are your gifts and talents and how do you think these talents can best serve others?
 What is the relationship of your service week on M.A.P. and your vocation or choice of major?
 What is an area of justice that you either know well or want to know more about and are you willing to spend a week engaged intimately with?
 All of these are great questions and part of connecting you with the justice issue you are best called to serve.

-Engagement in the understanding of cultural diversity and justice issues related to racism, physical disability, civil rights, and/or indigenous rights provides a unique living and learning placement based upon cultural diversity.
-Living within a population of people who are directly affected by injustice is an opportunity in knowing the history first hand of what it means for some people to be a part of what we call America.
+Engagement in the understanding of cultural diversity and justice issues related to racism, physical disability, civil rights and/or indigenous rights provides a unique living and learning placement based upon cultural diversity.
+Living within a population of people who are directly affected by injustice is an opportunity in knowing the history firsthand of what it means for some people to be a part of what we call America.